shankaritchapurapu/helidon/docs/error-code.md

 ### Jakarta REST Server (Helidon MP)

 To report an error, simply create and throw a `RenderableException`.
-This module registers an exception mapper that automatically converts this exception to a `Response`.
+Module included in your pom file based on the Helidon flavor as shown [above](#maven-coordinates), registers an exception mapper that automatically converts this exception to a `Response`.
 For example,

 ```java
     if (notAuthenticated()) {